Search for people, departments, or email addresses.

 “Mano Dura Contra El Crimen and Premature Death in Puerto Rico” in Policing the Planet: Why the Policing Crisis Led to Black Lives Matter, eds.
 Jordan T. Camp and Christina Heatherton (Verso, 2016): 95-108.

 This campus directory is the property of the University of California at Santa Cruz.
 To protect the privacy of individuals listed herein, in accordance with the State of California Information Practices Act, this directory may not be used, rented, distributed, or sold for commercial purposes.
 For more details, please see the university guidelines for assuring privacy of personal information in mailing lists and telephone directories.
-If you have any questions please contact the ITS Support Center.
+If you have any questions please contact the Information Technology Services.